pipe-cd/tutorial/tutorial/content/en/10-overview/_index.md

 ---
 title: "Overview"
 weight: 10
-description: "Briefly understand an overview of PipeCD"
+description: "Briefly understand essential mechanisms of PipeCD"
 ---

-In this page, you will understand important mechanisms of PipeCD.
+In this page, you will understand essential mechanisms of PipeCD.

 ## Architecture Overview